rattboi/vectrex-cart/README.md

 ===

 Be sure to subscribe to my Youtube channel for updates!
 Here's my [Vectrex playlist](https://www.youtube.com/watch?v=zkJ-z77fJCw&list=PL7MgXfpGKg6CCaIQejZVb5CsTg3-5mHU0&index=1) if you want to stay laser focused on this project.

+VEXTREME Discord Server
+===
+Join the [VEXTREME Discord server](https://discord.gg/VDssGVJ) to chat with us about the development

 BOM and Parts ordering
 ===